About this module

 - Strategies for distracting yourself from distress

-You are emotionally overwhelmed but demands must still be met.
+You are emotionally overwhelmed but the demands of life must still be met.
 You have intense pain that can’t be resolved quickly.
 This is when you need crisis survival skills to help you slow down, calm down and think.
 Dr. Liane Leedom teaches you what to do.